USAA Auto Insurance Review for 2021

 |Group||10 Miles Commute.
 6,000 Annual Mileage.||25 Miles Commute.
 12,000 Annual Mileage.|

 If you drive 6,000 miles or less a year, then you'll pay $109 less than those with longer commutes.

 $109 isn't bad, but remember that this is just one more added cost to your bill.
 You'll also be paying for more wear and tear on your car if you have a long commute.

 So make sure to calculate that extra $100 into your budget if you have a long commute.

-In the case of car insurance coverages, you get what you pay for.
-If you have low coverage, you may find that in an accident what you pay out of pocket far surpasses what you would have paid for high coverage.
+In the case of auto insurance coverages, you get what you pay for.
+If you have low coverage, you may find that what you pay out of pocket far surpasses what you would have paid for high coverage in an accident.

 Some companies' rate changes for coverages, though, are simply too expensive.
 That's why we want to take a look at what USAA charges for different coverages.